 Lincoln, CA 95648

 FieldHaven Marketplace is a thrift store just 30 minutes north of downtown Sacramento.
 Its mission is to raise funds to benefit the FieldHaven Feline Center, a non-profit organization devoted to the welfare of cats.
-Although currently converted into a display area, Champy’s Catfe, just inside the entrance, is typically the perfect way to end a visit to FieldHaven Marketplace.
+Champy’s Catfe is a comfortable little spot tucked away just inside the entrance.
+The Catfe, like the rest of the FieldHaven Marketplace, is open for in person visits from 10 AM to 5 PM Thursday through Saturday and 11 AM to 4 PM on Sunday.

 The Dancing Cat